 - =A1+B1: displays the value of cell A1 added to cell B1

 - PMT (Amount, Interest, Terms, Terms Per Year): returns the payment amount given the present value, specified interest rate, and number of terms

 Task-Based Simulations CPA Exam Review

-While this advice and information relates to your actual exam day interaction with the Task-Based Simulations, you should accustom yourself to these steps as you study for the CPA Exam with practice TBSs.
+While this advice and information relate to your actual exam day interaction with the task-based simulations, you should accustom yourself to these steps as you study for the CPA Exam with practice TBSs.
 The best way to replicate exam conditions and gain relevant TBS experience is to work with an exam-emulating CPA test bank that supplies tons of TBSs, and Gleim CPA has the largest test bank on the market.